What is Faculty180?

 What is the timeline for implementation of Faculty180?

-A three-year implementation process is drafted.
-The first year will focus on getting the FAR fields correct as well as ensuring that data is collected for accreditation and other reporting needs.
-The next stages are to roll the system out to the mid-probationary review cases, lecturer reappointments, senior lecturer promotion, promotion to full professor and tenure cases.
+A three-year implementation process is underway.
+The first year, 2016-17, focused on getting the FAR fields correct as well as ensuring that data is collected for accreditation and other reporting needs.
+In 2017-18, processes for the mid-probationary review cases, lecturer reappointments, senior lecturer promotion, sabbaticals, and annual reviews were piloted.
+In 2018-19, faculty annual reviews will be conducted for all academic-year faculty.
+In 2019-20, promotion to full and tenure process will be added.

 Who will be involved in implementation?

 Using a template implementation plan provided by Faculty180, a committee structure and timetable have been established to move forward with implementation (see implementation link below).
-During 2016-17, we plan to pilot the system to approximately 50 faculty members to test faculty activity fields and ensure accurate and necessary data collection.
-The test cases will range across the schools and colleges.
-Volunteers are welcome.
-With the help of student workers, we will provide individualized support in entering the documentation needed for the faculty activity reporting.
+During 2016-17, the system was piloted with approximately 50 faculty members to testing faculty activity fields to ensure accurate and necessary data collection.
+The test cases ranged across the schools and colleges.
+In 2017-18, over 250 faculty have been involved in pilot processes.
+In 2018-19, all academic-year faculty will be involved in the annual review process.

 When will faculty have to start using Faculty180?